Walter Withers: Influence

 Withers's influence as a painter, upon younger art students of his time, was marked.
-He obtained some work as a drawing and painting master in schools, and amongst those who were his pupils were Percy Lindsay, and his younger brother Norman Lindsay.
+His pupils included Percy Lindsay, and his younger brother Norman Lindsay.

-In 1891, he opened a studio in Collins Street West, where he held his first private exhibition.
+In 1891, he opened a studio in Collins Street West.
 From 1894, Withers spent the next four years in a cottage in Cape Street, Heidelberg, Victoria.
 It was here that he painted some of his finest work, of the fin de siècle period.
-In 1894 his masterpiece, Tranquil Winter, was exhibited at the Victorian Artists Society exhibition and bought by the trustees of the National Gallery of Victoria.

 The Selector's Home, painted in 1895, was an achievement that won the admiration of Arthur Streeton and Fred McCubbin.

-He settled down to a steady career of painting though not at first successful commercially.
-In 1897, he was awarded the first Wynne Prize at Sydney for his picture, The Storm, which was in the same year purchased for the National Gallery of New South Wales.
-He was elected to the council of the Victorian Artists Society in 1889, and in 1905 held the office of president for a year.
-His health was deteriorating towards the end of his life but he continued to do a large amount of painting both in oils and in watercolours.
 After his death his work was successful in exhibitions at Sedon Galleries, where on one occasion it was exhibited with the work of his son, C. Meynell Withers.

 He died in Eltham, Victoria, on 13 October 1914 and was outlived by his wife and four children, including Margery Withers, who was also a painter.
 He was buried at the Anglican Church of Saint Helena.